 A Brief History

-The Carbondale Interfaith Council is proud of more than 40 years of building bridges between people of faith in our community and working together to make God’s Love Visible!
+The Carbondale Interfaith Council is proud of 50 years of building bridges between people of faith in our community and working together to make God’s Love Visible!
 The Interfaith Council first formed in May 1971 as a Christian association, inspired by the Consultation on Church Union.
 Over the past thirty years, that initial ecumenical spirit broadened into a true interfaith perspective.
 Today the Council includes representatives of major Protestant and Catholic faith traditions as well as active Muslim, Jewish, Mormon, Unitarian, Pagan, Buddhist, Sufi, Hindu, and Baha’i participants.
 The Council continues to form vital partnerships between organizations that support interfaith work, spiritual well-being, justice, peace, and equality.
 The Council also values its long relationship with Southern Illinois University.
 Faculty members helped to form the Council.
 University staff and students continue to participate in dialogues, service, and membership.

 What We Do